 HSOAC addresses complex homeland security issues by supporting DHS endeavors to increase the unity of effort across its organization components.
 HSOAC researchers have expertise in the complexities of meshing military and civilian organizational structures and cultures, and experience assessing workforce and performance management efforts for several DHS components and for other large federal agencies.
 As homeland security threats, risks and opportunities are not static, HSOAC possesses expert forecasting capability and the capacity to improve its accuracy and effectiveness over time.
 This is achieved through examining mission risk analysis for capability gaps; assessing threat, vulnerability, and risks from national and international trends with U.S. security implications; and by examining policies and other issues affecting border security.

-HSOAC has seven focus areas on which it operates:
+HSOAC has nine focus areas on which it operates:

 - Acquisition Studies